keplerproject/orbit/doc/us/index.md

 Orbit is an MVC web framework for Lua.
 The design is inspired by lightweight Ruby frameworks such as [Camping](http://code.whytheluckystiff.net/camping/).
-It completely abandons the current CGILua model of "scripts" in favor of applications.
-Each Orbit application can fit in a single file, but you can split it into multiple files if you want.
+It completely abandons the current CGILua model of "scripts" in favor of applications, where each Orbit application can fit in a single file, but you can split it into multiple files if you want.
 All Orbit applications follow the [WSAPI](http://wsapi.luaforge.net) protocol, so currently work with Xavante,